NareshPyla10/HybridCucumberTestNGFrameWork/README.md

-# HybridCucumberJunitFrameWork
+# HybridCucumberTestNGFrameWork

 This hybrid UI automation Maven project automates the E-commerce Store application.
-This project is built using  Selenium, JUnit for test cycle management, and Cucumber BDD for writing test scenarios.
+This project is built using  Selenium, TestNG for test cycle management, and Cucumber BDD for writing test scenarios.
 The primary programming language used is Java.
 The framework is designed to provide a robust and scalable solution for automating various end-to-end test cases, ensuring high-quality software delivery.

 ### Table of Contents